 Certain prior period amounts have been reclassified to conform to the current year's presentation.
-These include: (i) securities sold not yet purchased, previously included in payable to brokers and dealers in the condensed consolidated statements of financial condition, is currently shown separately, (ii) Holding Units owned by AllianceBernstein not yet awarded under deferred compensation plans, previously included in limited partners' capital in the condensed consolidated statement of financial position, have been reclassified to Holding Units held for deferred compensation plans, (iii) Bernstein Research Services transaction costs, previously included in general and administrative expense in the condensed consolidated statements of income, have been reclassified to other promotion and servicing expenses in the condensed consolidated statements of income, have been reclassified to distribution-related payments, and (v) unrealized loss on consolidated venture capital fund, previously included in other adjustments to reconcile net income to net cash provided by operating activities in the condensed consolidated statement of cash flows, is currently shown separately.
+These include: (i) securities sold not yet purchased, previously included in payables to brokers and dealers in the condensed consolidated statements of financial condition, is currently shown separately, (ii) Holding Units owned by AllianceBernstein not yet awarded under deferred compensation plans, previously included in limited partners' capital in the condensed consolidated statement of financial position, have been reclassified to Holding Units held for deferred compensation plans, (iii) Bernstein Research Services transaction costs, previously included in general and administrative expenses in the condensed consolidated statements of income, have been reclassified to other promotion and servicing expenses in the condensed consolidated statements of income, have been reclassified to distribution-related payments, (v) unrealized loss on consolidated venture capital fund, previously included in other adjustments to reconcile net income to net cash provided by operating activities in the condensed consolidated statement of cash flows, is currently shown separately, and (vi) non-cash real estate charges, previously included in other adjustments to reconcile net income to net cash provided by operating activities and changes in accounts payable and accrued expenses in the condensed consolidated statement of cash flows, is currently shown separately.